lpla/dodecahelper/README.md

 ----

-# An assistant for twelve-tone music composition for OpenMusic
+# DodecaHelper - An assistant for twelve-tone music composition for OpenMusic

 ## Author: Leopoldo Pla